-20 The TDSHS used optically stimulated luminescence devices similar in function to the TLDs used by Pantex Plant.
+&lt;sup>17 The TDSHS used optically stimulated luminescence dosimeter devices similar in function to the TLDs used by Pantex Plant.

-21 This exposure includes ubiquitous background (i.e. cosmic radiation) as well as that from Pantex Plant Operations.
+&lt;sup>18 This exposure includes ubiquitous background (i.e. cosmic radiation) as well as that from Pantex Plant operations.